 Milwaukee, WI, USA

-Dr Gordon is Thomas J Russell Family/Milwaukee Community Dermatologists Professor and Chair of Dermatology at the Medical College of Wisconsin.
+Kenneth Gordon is Thomas J Russell Family/Milwaukee Community Dermatologists Professor and Chair of Dermatology at the Medical College of Wisconsin, Milwaukee

-Previously, Dr Gordon served as Professor of Dermatology at Northwestern University, Feinberg School of Medicine, Chicago, and Associate Director at the Center for Clinical Research, Northwestern University Center for Clinical and Translational Science.
+Previously Dr Gordon served as Professor of Dermatology at Northwestern University, Feinberg School of Medicine (Chicago) and Associate Director, Center for Clinical Research of Northwestern University Center for Clinical and Translational Science

 Dr Gordon received his medical degree from Columbia University, New York.
-In his position as a member of the American Academy of Dermatology, Dr Gordon has chaired several sessions at the annual meeting, and is on the Working Group on Psoriasis and Psoriatic Arthritis.
+In his position as a member of the American Academy of Dermatology (AAD), Dr Gordon has chaired several sessions at the annual meeting, and is on the Working Group on Psoriasis and Psoriatic Arthritis

-Dr Gordon has published widely in several journals including the Journal of the American Academy of Dermatology and the Lancet, and he is a reviewer for others, such as the British Journal of Dermatology and the New England Journal of Medicine.
-His main research interests are therapies for psoriasis and psoriatic arthritis, and he has contributed to the development of the AAD treatment guidelines for these diseases.
+Dr Gordon has published widely in several journals including the Journal of the American Academy of Dermatology and The Lancet, and he is a reviewer for others, such as the British Journal of Dermatology and the New England Journal of Medicine.
+His main research interests are therapies for psoriasis and psoriatic arthritis, and he contributed to the development of the AAD treatment guidelines for these diseases

 Department of Medicine, Dalhousie University, Halifax, NS, Canada

-Dr Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine at Dalhousie University in Canada, and was President of the Canadian Dermatology Association in 2014.
+Dr Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine, Dalhousie University, Canada, and was President of the Canadian Dermatology Association in 2014.

 Dr Langley received his undergraduate degree at Dalhousie University, his internship in internal medicine and fellowship in dermatologic surgery at the University of Toronto, Canada, and completed his fellowship training at Massachusetts General Hospital, Harvard Medical School, Boston, Massachusetts.
 Following his training, Dr Langley joined the Faculty of Medicine at Harvard Medical School, and was Director of Clinical Investigations Unit at Massachusetts General Hospital until June 2000.

-Our partners are supported by an extensive network of global experts working in academia and community-based practices, providing both evidence-based and pragmatic perspectives.
+Our directors are supported by an extensive network of global experts working in academia and community-based practices, providing both evidence-based and pragmatic perspectives.